isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 **Where can I get a preview or playground to Headless forms?**

-You can use [container component in Forms as a Cloud service environment](render-first-headless-adaptive-form.md) or you can modify an [API Playground](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) (playbook) example to preview a Headless Adaptive Form.
+You can use [container component in Forms as a Cloud service environment](render-first-headless-adaptive-form.md) or you can modify an [storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) example to preview a Headless Adaptive Form.

 ![](/help/assets/storybook-eample.png)